spacecatpixel/lokidocs/docs/FAQ.md

 Aside from some minor changes in approach to the core currency, we implement a [Service Node](../ServiceNodes/SNOverview) network that performs a variety of functions, including an [anonymous networking layer](../Lokinet/LLARP), trustless quorum-based instant transactions (based on a system called "[Blink](../LokiServices/Blink)"), and a range of functions that leverage the networking layer for applications like secure [private messaging](../LokiServices/Messenger).

+Compared to Monero, Loki has a [fixed ring size](/Advanced/CryptoNoteElements/#ring-signature-size) with a minimum mixin of 10, [governance block reward](/Advanced/Cryptoeconomics/#block-reward-split) of 5% which will [fund community projects and developments](/Governance/LokiFundingSystem), and [emission curve changes](/Advanced/Cryptoeconomics/#loki-block-reward).
+These are base-layer changes that will differentiate us from Monero; however, the main change that is being implemented is the second layer of incentivised [Service Nodes](../ServiceNodes/SNOverview), [Loki Services](/LokiServices/LokiServicesOverview), and [Lokinet](/Lokinet/LokinetOverview).

 ###**Who would use Loki Network?**

 Loki provides both private transaction and private communication functionality, making the Loki Network important for users who want the highest level of privacy in their communication channels.
 As more [SNApps](../Lokinet/SNApps) are developed we imagine Loki will present it self as the network to run privacy-centric applications on top of.